 No. 1 Gonzaga remains unbeaten, rolls over San Diego 106-69

-SPOKANE, Wash.
-(AP) Even after wrapping up yet another West Coast Conference regular-season crown a few days earlier, No. 1 Gonzaga didn't let up.
+SPOKANE, Wash. — Even after wrapping up yet another West Coast Conference regular-season crown a few days earlier, No. 1 Gonzaga didn’t let up.

 Drew Timme scored 17 of his 21 points in the first half, Jalen Suggs added 17 points and the top-ranked Bulldogs won their 26th straight game with a 106-69 romp over San Diego on Saturday night.